The Quarrymen: The Casbah Club and name change to the Beatles

-Reformations: 1994–present
+First Reformation: 1992-1995

 Since the break-up of the Beatles in 1970 and the murder of John Lennon in 1980, members of the Quarrymen have reunited several times.
-From 1994 to 1995, Rod Davis and John Lowe recorded an album with studio musicians.
+In 1992, Len Garry, Rod Davis and John Lowe recorded 2 albums' worth of songs under Lowe’s leadership, with Garry serving as lead vocalist.
+The group record a first attempt at Amadeus Studios, but this first attempt remains unreleased.
+Later in 1992, the group tried again, but Amadeus Studios went bankrupt, and they refused to give the band the recordings.
+From 1994 to 1995, Rod Davis and John Lowe recorded a third album with studio musicians, as Garry was uninterested in joining the third attempt.
+The session musicians included John Ozoroff on guitar, Richie Gould on bass, and Charles hart on percussion, with Lowe and Ozoroff writing original compositions for the album.
 This album, Open for Engagements, was released in 1995 under the Quarrymen name.